jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 ## Further Deferreds examples

 Deferreds are used behind the hood in Ajax but it doesn't mean they can't also be used elsewhere.
-This section describes situations where deferreds will help abstract away asynchronous behaviour and decouple our code.
+This section describes situations where deferreds will help abstract away asynchronous behavior and decouple our code.

 ### Caching